cchitsiang/awesome-stars/topics.md

 - [ianstormtaylor/slate](https://github.com/ianstormtaylor/slate) - A completely customizable framework for building rich text editors.
 (Currently in beta.)
 - [arturovm/min](https://github.com/arturovm/min) - A minimalistic web framework with route grouping and middleware chaining
 - [abpframework/abp](https://github.com/abpframework/abp) - Open Source Web Application Framework for ASP.NET Core.
 Offers an opinionated architecture to build enterprise software solutions with best practices on top of the .NET and the ASP.NET Core platforms.
-- [apache/dubbo](https://github.com/apache/dubbo) - Apache Dubbo is a high-performance, java based, open source RPC framework.
+- [apache/dubbo](https://github.com/apache/dubbo) - The java implementation of Apache Dubbo.
+An RPC and microservice framework.
 - [FoalTS/foal](https://github.com/FoalTS/foal) - Full-featured Node.js framework, with no complexity. 🚀 Simple and easy to use, TypeScript-based and well-documented.
 - [cofoundry-cms/cofoundry](https://github.com/cofoundry-cms/cofoundry) - Cofoundry is an extensible and flexible .NET Core CMS & application framework focusing on code first development
 - [lusaxweb/vuesax](https://github.com/lusaxweb/vuesax) - New Framework Components for Vue.js 2